-This step removes the modifications made to xinetd (the Internet services daemon) configuration files, forces xinetd to reread its configuration files, and attempts to verify that xinetd is no longer listening for ADDE requests from McIDAS-X clients.
+This step removes the modifications made to the Internet services daemon configuration files (xinetd or systemd), forces a reread of the configuration files, and attempts to verify that it is no longer listening for ADDE requests from McIDAS-X clients.

-To install the McIDAS-X 2020.1 ADDE remote server, go to step 4.
+To install the McIDAS-X 2021.1 ADDE remote server, go to step 4.
 Otherwise, proceed to Removing the Previous Version of McIDAS-X.

-4. Install the McIDAS-X 2020.1 ADDE remote server.
+4. Install the McIDAS-X 2021.1 ADDE remote server.
 If you use an account other than mcadde for your ADDE remote server, insert that account name in place of mcadde in the command below.

-Type: sh ./mcinet2020.1.sh install mcadde
+Type: sh ./mcinet2021.1.sh install mcadde

-This step modifies the xinetd configuration files to make xinetd aware of the ADDE service, forces xinetd to reread its configuration files, and attempts to verify that xinetd is listening for ADDE requests from McIDAS-X clients.
+This step checks for the existence of the Internet services daemon systemd or xinetd.
+It then modifies the configuration files to make the deamon aware of the ADDE service, forces the daemon to reread its configuration files, and attempts to verify that the daemon is listening for ADDE requests from McIDAS-X clients.